I beg to move,

 I refer my hon.
 Friend the Minister to the recent report by the Professional Standards Authority and the Royal Society for Public Health.
-The PSA regulates 31 occupations, including acupuncturists, holistic therapists, hypnotherapists, clinical technologists, as well as the Society of Homeopaths, the UK Council for Psychotherapy and many others.
+The PSA regulates 31 occupations, including acupuncturists, holistic therapists, hypnotherapists and clinical technologists, as well as the Society of Homeopaths, the UK Council for Psychotherapy and many others.
 One of its key recommendations was that its 80,000 regulated practitioners should have the authority to make direct NHS referrals in appropriate cases, thereby reducing the administrative burden on GP surgeries.

-I have put down questions about whether Ministers have considered the report, and to date I have not had a positive response.
+I have tabled questions about whether Ministers have considered the report, and to date I have not had a positive response.
 I am sure that that is an oversight.
 However, I want to point out to my hon.
 Friend, and perhaps to the Chair of the Health Committee, my hon.
 Friend the Member for Totnes, that Harry Cayton, who chairs the PSA, is not happy that the report has effectively been ignored.
 For years we have been told that better regulation is necessary before additional practitioners can be given the opportunity to practise in the health service.
 As soon as better regulation appears, that seems to be of no consequence.
-As I have said, the report was produced by not just the PSA but the RSPH.
+The report was produced by not just the PSA but the RSPH.
 Where else do we go?
 The work has been done, and I should like to hear from the Minister about the important work on regulation done by the PSA.

 I want to refer to two parliamentary reports.
 In 2000 the House of Lords produced a report on complementary and alternative medicine and set out to categorise a wide diaspora of services that were available in that field.
 It came up with a classification, and it is important that I run through it.
 In the top rank were five categories of what were known then as complementary and alternative medical practitioners.
-The report said they had to be considered independently in relation to the question of whether they should be included in mainstream healthcare.
+The report said they had to be considered independently in relation to the question whether they should be included in mainstream healthcare.
 The five were osteopaths, chiropractors, acupuncturists, herbal medicine practitioners and homeopaths.
 I shall run briefly through those in relation to their appropriateness for use in the health service.

 I had the honour to serve in the 1987 Parliament, and at that time the mantra was, “The osteopaths are out of control.”
 It was all about one or two miscreants and why they needed regulation.
 Some of us organised a private Member’s Bill, and I served on the Committee that resulted, in the 1992 Parliament, when John Major was Prime Minister, in the Act of Parliament that regulates osteopathy—the Osteopaths Act 1993.
 Osteopaths are now regulated by Act of Parliament.
 Not only that, but they have brought the different colleges of osteopathy together so that they are regulated by one body.